EagleSushi/find-frs-toolkit/README.md

 ```
 ---
 ### [findfrs.combinations.regions.presence.jar (link to output)](https://github.com/vfdizon/find-frs-toolkit/blob/master/sample/output/findfrs.combinations.regions.presence.csv)
-> Similar to findfrs.combinations.regions.count.jar, this looks for the different prefixes in different genome regions.
+> Similar to findfrs.combinations.regions.count.jar, this looks for the different prefixes in different genome regions. <br />
 > Instead of counting the groupings, this simply identifies the presence of a prefix within a given location, using a 1 or a 0, 1 being present and 0 being absent.

 Example usage: